 Top Six Radiolab Podcasts

-Following that, the two talk at length about the actual applications of the technology, which proves to be captivating listening.
+Following that, the two talk at length about the technology’s actual applications, which proves to be captivating listening.
 This ranges to everything from the resurrection of the actual rewriting of human and animal DNA.
 The episode also dives into how Crispr is already being used, which gets expanded upon in an updated episode on the topic that was released in 2017.
 It has been three years since then, so hopefully, we get another update sometime soon.

 We go all the way back to May 24th, 2007, for this one.
 The concept of sleep is one we are all familiar with to some degree, and most of us are curious about it somewhat, although most never seek out the answers to the questions they have, partly because those answers don’t yet exist.

 This episode hopes to provide you with the answers that do exist and bring you deeper into the concept of sleep as a whole.
 Given such exciting subject material, it’s no wonder this episode is such a captivating listen.
 It features interviews with industry-leading experts on the topic, so you know you’re getting quality information.

 Broadcasting on May 21st, 2012, Colors is a bit of an oddball when it comes to Radiolab episodes.
 Rather than being presented in Radiolab’s usual format, this episode features its topics delivered in a narrative stylization instead of a scientific one.
 It is a mixture of science and art.

 Kurlwich and Abumrad consider the topic from multiple lenses.
 The questions they dive into range from the obvious to the abstract, making for genuinely captivating listening.
 One notable example of how the episode is presented in a narrative format is when the two put forward the story of a sea creature that sees color differently from humans.
 Ultimately, the story boils down to how dogs see color, but the presentation makes it much more engaging.